dlion/smagenBot/README.md

 * Add your plugin command and description to a `list.json` file

 That's all.

+To use it send to your bot `/name`.

 ## Author
 * Domenico Luciani aka DLion